dhairyashah1/USBee32-S2/README.md

 ## Project Structure

 ```
-/assets/datasheets - contains datasheets of various components used in the pcb
+/assets/datasheets  - contains datasheets of various components used in the PCB
-/assets/references - contains references for the pcb
+/assets/references  - contains references for the PCB
-/assets/schematics - contains schematics of the the pcb
+/assets/schematics  - contains schematics of the the PCB
+/assets/screenshots - contains screenshots of the the PCB
 ```

 ## Tools